IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 #### Multiple Init Calls

 The `init()` function can be called any number of times.
-The code will always accept the latest value of a certain init parameter.
-For example, if init is called twice, and a different `baseUrl` is passed in each call, the `baseUrl` in the second call will overwrite the `baseUrl` in the first call.
+The code will, in most cases, accept the latest value of a certain init parameter.
+For example, if init is called twice, and a different `baseUrl` is passed in each call, the `baseUrl` variable will be updated to its value in the second call.

 There are two exceptions to this functionality: